Homological perturbation theory for algebras over operads: Introduction

+In particular, $t'$ and $G'$ do not depend on the choice of pseudo-derivation $\thh$ extending $h$.
+However, $F'$ and $H'$ do depend on this choice.

+\end{theorem} These recursive formulas may be interpreted as tree formulas.
+In Section 12 we explain this point of view in detail in the special case of $A_\infty$-algebras.
+In fact, in that case we recover exactly the formulas written down by Kontsevich-Soibelman \cite[\S 6.4]{KS}.
+See also \cite{Huebschmann-A}.
+In the case when $\Coop$ is the Koszul dual cooperad of a Koszul operad, similar considerations show more generally that the structure we obtain agrees with the one in Loday-Vallette \cite[Theorem 10.3.3]{LV}.

-\begin{corollaryA}[Minimality theorem for $\Op_\infty$-algebras, Corollary \ref{cor:minimality theorem}] Suppose that $\kk$ is a field of characteristic zero.
-Let $A$ be a chain complex, and suppose given an $\Op_\infty$-algebra structure $\rho$ on $A$.
-Then there is an $\Op_\infty$-algebra structure $\rho'$ on the homology $\H_*(A)$, with trivial differential, and quasi-isomorphisms of $\Op_\infty$-algebras
+If the ground ring $\kk$ is a field then it is always possible to find a contraction between a chain complex $A$ and its homology $\H_*(A)$.
+Therefore, the following is a corollary to Theorem \ref{thm:transfer}. \begin{corollary}[Minimality theorem for $\Omega(\Coop)$-algebras] Suppose that $\kk$ is a field of characteristic zero and let $\Coop$ be a connected cooperad.
+Let $A$ be a chain complex with an $\Omega(\Coop)$-algebra structure $t$.
+Then there exist an $\Omega(\Coop)$-algebra structure $t'$ on the homology $\H_*(A)$, with trivial differential, and a lax contraction of $\Omega(\Coop)$-algebras